mslobodyanyuk/dka-develop_queue/README.md

 - if "PONG" answered, then the server is working. :)

-*** Ubuntu Laravel project setup ***
+***Ubuntu Laravel project setup***

-1. - access to files in folder:
+1. access to files in folder:

 	sudo chmod -R 777 /var/www/LARAVEL/dka-develop_queue.loc

-2. - creating files of the new virtual host, creating the file of the first virtual host.
+2. creating files of the new virtual host, creating the file of the first virtual host.
 Let's start by copying the file for the first domain:

 	sudo cp /etc/apache2/sites-available/test.loc.conf /etc/apache2/sites-available//var/www/LARAVEL/dka-develop_queue.loc.conf